NK-Works/Automated-Library-Management-System/README.md

 1. **Hardware Setup**: Connect Raspberry Pi with IR sensors, camera, TFT display, and Arduino components.
 2. **Software Setup**: Install necessary libraries like OpenCV, pyzbar, and mysql.connector on Raspberry Pi.
-3. **Database Configuration**: Set up MySQL database using provided commands in `mariadb database commands.pdf`.
+3. **Database Configuration**: Set up MySQL database using provided commands in `mariadb-database-commands.pdf`.
 4. **Code Installation**: Clone the repository and configure `app.py` with your database credentials and SMTP server details.
 5. **Arduino Remote Setup**: Upload `backend.ino` to Arduino Nano 33 IoT for adding users/books.
 6. **Run the System**: Execute `app.py` on Raspberry Pi to start the automated library management system.